Super Lawyers

 • Bone marrow and organ transplantation

-Malpractice Claims Against Allergists and Immunologists
+Malpractice Lawsuits Against Allergists and Immunologists

-We also see allergist malpractice cases involving
+We also see allergist malpractice cases involving:

 • Allopurinol prescriptions causing Stevens-Johnson Syndrome